ppant/anki/README.md

-# Anki
+# Anki deck's and coding exercises I have created
-Repo for programming questions for my Anki card revision system
+Anki is an awesome program for studying flashcards using spaced repetition, a study method proven highly effective.

-Pl visit [AnkiWeb](https://ankiweb.net/) to know more about how Anki flashcard revision works.
+Pl visit [AnkiWeb](https://apps.ankiweb.net/) to know more about how Anki flashcard revision works.

 <br>